-It was an awesome time to be a young trumpeter in New York City and Chris soon found himself attending many major recording sessions with his father - gaining priceless experience observing the skill and professionalism of top trumpeters like Soloff, Randy Brecker, Alan Rubin, Mike Lawrence, Victor Paz and Jon Faddis.
+It was an awesome time to be a young trumpeter in New York and Chris found himself attending many major recording sessions with his father - gaining priceless experience observing the skill and professionalism of top trumpeters like Soloff, Randy Brecker, Alan Rubin, Mike Lawrence, Joe Shepley, John D'Earth, Tom Harrell, Victor Paz and Jon Faddis.

 At age 15 Chris' first professional jazz gig came as 4th trumpeter for a one-week road tour of upstate New York and Canada with the Larry Elgart Orchestra.
-Chris quickly gained more professional experience in all sorts of musical situations, including Salsa bands; recording sessions; church gigs; brass quintets; local symphony orchestras; rehearsal big-bands and the many jazz & funk gigs which were ubiquitous in New York City.
+Chris quickly gained more professional experience in all sorts of musical situations, including Salsa bands; recording sessions; church gigs; brass quintets; local symphony orchestras; rehearsal big-bands and the many jazz & funk gigs which were ubiquitous in NYC.

-While continuing his 'legit' studies (and also cultivating a deep admiration for Ronald Romm of the Canadian Brass), Chris immersed himself in the music of Miles Davis, Clark Terry, Freddie Hubbard, Clifford Brown, Chet Baker, Tom Harrell, Woody Shaw and Randy Brecker.
-These recordings literally provided the curriculum for Chris during an intensive period of self-motivated study and transcribing.
+While continuing his 'legit' studies (and also cultivating a deep admiration for Ronald Romm of the Canadian Brass), Chris immersed himself in the music of Miles Davis, Clark Terry, Freddie Hubbard, Clifford Brown, Chet Baker, Tom Harrell, Woody Shaw, Mike Lawrence, and Randy Brecker.
+Their recordings & live gigs literally provided the curriculum for Chris during an intensive period of self-motivated study and transcribing.
 Pretty soon he found himself rubbing elbows with the top professionals around town - gigging with the Latin bands of Eddie and Charlie Palmieri, Machito, Ray Barretto and Louie Ramirez; rehearsing with George Russell's group and the Mingus Dynasty Band; and even nightclub sit-ins with amazing musicians such as Woody Shaw at the Village Vanguard;

 It was during this time that he met and made an impression on the great Tom Harrell.
 Harrell became a good friend and later recommended Chris to succeed him on the solo chair with Gerry Mulligan's Concert Jazz Band.
 The ensuing association with Mulligan was not only a chance to work closely with a true Jazz legend - but also led to meeting and performing with Dizzy Gillespie, Clark Terry and a young Wynton Marsalis.
 After a brief but invaluable stint as Harrell's sub with Mel Lewis and The Vanguard Jazz Orchestra, things eventually came full circle when Chris joined Tom's own big band and appeared on his Grammy-nominated CD "Times Mirror".